-- Discuss any health conditions you may have, such as high blood pressure, high cholesterol, heart disease, diabetes, or Alzheimer’s disease.
+- Discuss any health conditions you may have, such as:

-- Identify any complications that you may have during your surgery.
+- Identify any problems that you may have during your surgery.

-- Plan any care needed to reduce your risk for these complications.
+- Plan any care you need to reduce your risk for these problems.

 Your surgeon’s assistant will schedule this appointment for you.
-He or she will tell you the exact date, time, and location of your appointment.
+They will tell you the exact date, time, and location of your appointment.

-- Your geriatrician’s assistant will call you 24 to 48 hours before your appointment to confirm the appointment and ask you for the contact information of your primary care doctor and other specialists outside of MSK.
+- Your geriatrician’s assistant will call you 24 to 48 hours before your appointment to confirm the appointment.
+They will also ask you for the contact information of your primary care doctor and other specialists outside of MSK.

 - You can eat and take your medications as usual the day of your appointment.